 On the basis of the preparation by the Audit Committee, the Supervisory Board examined the Financial Statements and the Consolidated Financial Statements prepared by the Executive Board, the Combined Management Report for STADA Arzneimittel AG and the Group on financial year 2022.
 The Supervisory Board had at its disposal all the necessary documents and the auditors' reports, which were also the subject of extensive discussion with the auditors and the Executive Board during the balance sheet meeting.
-Following the final results of its own audit, the Supervisory Board raised no objections and approved the results of the audit.
-It approved the Annual Financial Statements prepared by the Executive Board and audited by the auditors, as well as the Consolidated Financial Statements.
+Following the final results of its own audit, the Supervisory Board raised no objections and approved the results of the auditors, as well as the Consolidated Financial Statements.